sderosiaux/every-single-day-i-tldr/README.md

 # 24-12-2017

+- http://www.chriskrycho.com/2017/chrome-is-not-the-standard.html Friendly reminder: Chrome is not the standard.
+The web platform is managed by several actors.
 - https://dzone.com/articles/reactive-spring-5-and-application-design-impact Reactive Spring 5: the reactive parts
 - https://blogs.windows.com/msedgedev/2017/12/19/service-workers-going-beyond-page/#Omf2eUtrEwXV06i0.97 Edge finally handle SWs by default, and they did a nice recap' of why SWs are useful